Executive Master of Professional Studies in Emergency and Disaster Management

 Our intensive one-year cohort program is designed for:

-- Public administrators, urban planners and elected officials who want to want to build more resilient communities and foster greater individual participation in emergency preparedness and disaster response.
+- Public administrators, urban planners and elected officials who want to build more resilient communities and foster greater individual participation in emergency preparedness and disaster response.

 - Policy makers and program directors who are interested in developing emergency management strategies and operational approaches for the future.